Job - Why Things Go Wrong

 "So Samuel called to the Lord, and He sent thunder and rain that day; and all the people greatly feared the Lord and Samuel."
 1 Samuel 12:18

 When we ask God to do something bad God isn't going to do it; all that happens is that we empower the enemy to bring that evil to pass.
-Unfortunately, it's often easier to get evil to come to pass than it is to get good.
+Unfortunately, it seems that it's often easier to get evil to come to pass than it is to get good.
 Now that Samuel is going down this path of serving himself rather than God it is only a matter of time before something even more serious goes wrong.

 This fear of God that Samuel set up in the people is not the sort of thing that makes people want a close relationship of love.
 Destruction of the harvest doesn't come from a God of love, but someone to be feared: the enemy.
 Certainly God is not looking for that sort of fear from Their people.